solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

     backups.]

--   [Read replicas:] Read replicas help teams scale their applications by providing read-only copies of the data updated on the master node.
+-   [Read replicas:] Read replicas help teams scale their applications by providing read-only copies of the data updated on the primary node.
 Often, applications that run on elastic, autoscaling services, like Azure App Service, couple well with read replicas.